December 16, 2021

 Rest and Gentle Exercise

 Rest and exercise seem like opposites, but in this case, you need both to overcome a back injury.
 At first, resting can prevent further damage from being done to your back.
 After a day or two, however, it’s important to get moving at least a little bit to get your blood pumping and prevent stiffness.
-Doing some mild exercise can also strengthen your muscles and allow you to return to normal activities sooner.
+Doing some mild exercise, such as taking a short walk or swimming, can also strengthen your muscles and allow you to return to normal activities sooner.

-Although you shouldn’t rely only on medication, pain killers can be helpful in the healing process.
+Although you shouldn’t rely only on medication, painkillers can be helpful in the healing process.
 Especially while the injury is fresh, you could be experiencing a lot of discomfort, and modern medicine can help you get through without having to suffer.
-If possible, use over-the-counter pain reducer, but if necessary, you can ask your doctor for more powerful prescriptions.
-Try to wean yourself off pain medication over time, and theoretically, you should eventually be able to manage your pain with ice and heat as well as other treatments.
+If possible, use over-the-counter pain options, but if necessary, you can ask your doctor for more powerful prescriptions.

 Bouncing back from a car accident takes some time and patience.
-You may have to take thing slow for a bit, but staying loose with ice and heat therapy, getting massages, staying active, taking medication when necessary, and visiting a chiropractor can go a long way to help in your recover.
-By following these methods of treatment, you can help your body ease back into everyday functions and feel better.
+You may have to go slow for a bit, but staying loose with ice and heat therapy, getting massages, staying active, taking medication when necessary, and visiting a chiropractor can go a long way to help in your recovery.
+By using these methods of treatment, you can help your body ease back into everyday functions and feel better.

 About the Author

 Known as Dr. Z, Dr. Zinovy Chukhman is certified by the National Board of Chiropractic Examiners and continues to expand his skills in the field through continuing education.
-In fact, he is proficient in many techniques, including flexion-distraction, Gonstead, and Graston.
+In fact, he is proficient in many techniques, including flexion-distraction, Gonstead Concept, and Graston Technique.
 If you would like to schedule an appointment with Dr. Z, you can contact him at his practice, AlignRight Injury & Rehab, located near Dallas.

 No comments yet.